Earl Walls

-Earl Walls (February 19, 1928 – December 13, 1996) was a Canadian former professional heavyweight boxer who competed from 1948 to 1955.
+Earl Walls (February 19, 1928 – December 13, 1996) was a Canadian professional heavyweight boxer who competed from 1948 to 1955.
 He won the Canadian heavyweight championship in 1952 and was inducted into the Canadian Boxing Hall of Fame in 1978.

 Early life

 Earl Walls, an African-Canadian, was born on February 19, 1928, in Puce, Ontario.

 Alongside nine brothers and sisters, he was raised on the family farm in Essex County, Ontario.
 His great-grandfather had fled slavery in North Carolina, reaching Canada through the Underground Railroad.

 Growing up in Essex County, Walls made the 3½-mile walk to a one-room schoolhouse with 45 students.
 Athletics were limited to hockey and baseball.

 While attending a boxing match at the Detroit Olympia, Walls stepped in to replace an absent fighter, only to be blown out in a bout refereed by Joe Louis.
 Walls soon started boxing training at Patsy Drouillard's gym in Windsor, Ontario, where he was guided by Bill Swinhoe.
 At 18, he traveled to Toronto, but a misdiagnosed medical exam blocked him from working as a railway porter, leading him to a stint as a Detroit nightclub bouncer.